-Nicole Kidman Goes Braless Under Tank Top While Pulling Down Jeans: ‘Farm Girl’
+Nicole Kidman Goes Braless Under Tank Top While Tugging On Her Jeans

 Actress Nicole Kidman might be well-known for more dramatic roles on the big screen, but her latest Instagram update saw her looking relaxed and happy while striking a flirty pose.
-The 53-year-old was featured in a photo that captured her standing in a wheat field while going braless under a white tank top as she pulled down her jeans.
+The 53-year-old was photographed standing in a wheat field while going braless under a white tank top as she tugged on her jeans.

 Nicole's tank fit her figure snugly, highlighting her bustline and trim midsection.
 Her jeans were faded and had a mid-rise waist.
 The celebrity also held a denim jacket in one hand.